 Sodium Bicarbonate – Also known as ‘baking soda’ this is a popular ingredient used in many natural deodorants.
 It is used due to its effectiveness in neutralising odours.
 However, there are also many reports of skin irritation occurring as a result of using natural deodorants with sodium bicarbonate in them, which can occur immediately or over a period of time.
 Sodium bicarbonate has a naturally high pH which is in opposition to skin’s neutral position.
 A chemical reaction occurs between the slightly acidic skin and the very alkaline baking soda.
 During this reaction, the natural acid mantle and moisture barrier are damaged.
 When reading the label, if it is found high up the ingredient list (i.e. used in high quantities) then proceed with caution.
 No one likes itchy pits!

 Alcohol – When correctly used it can be an effective, safe preservative in skincare.
-However, in a natural deodorant, concentrated alcohol can cool the skin and dry it out very quickly.
-Skin may react right away to alcohol, or dry out over time, leading to a breakdown of the skin barrier and making rashes a more likely occurrence.
+However, in a natural deodorant, concentrated alcohol can cool the delicate underarm area and dry it out very quickly.
+They may react right away to alcohol, or dry out over time, leading to a breakdown of the natural barrier and making rashes a more likely occurrence.

 Top Tip – Give Underarms Time to Adapt

 When transitioning from a conventional anti-perspirant deodorant to a natural deodorant for the first time it can take time for the sweat glands to adjust.
 Some people find a couple of weeks of more sweatiness and odour than before, get disheartened, and switch back.
-Give the skin and body time to ‘detox’ from the conventional deodorant.
-Notice how it settles down after using a natural deo regularly each day.
+Give your body time to ‘detox’ from the conventional deodorant.
+Notice how it settles down after using a natural deodorant regularly each day.

 For advice and support when taking the plunge, head over to our Natural Beauty Facebook Group to chat with like-minded converts!